 Part 4.
 How to Recover a Lost Recovery Partition in Windows 10

 If your recovery partition has been lost in Windows 10, you might be able to recover it with Stellar Data Recovery.
-That software isn’t freely available, but you can try out a demo of it by clicking Free Download on its webpage.
+This best data recovery software for Windows isn’t freely available, but you can try out a demo of it by clicking Free Download on its webpage.
 Thereafter, you’ll need to install and register Stellar Data Recovery Professional.

 Step 1: Open the Stellar Data Recovery window shown directly below.